 In a primary election, voters who are registered in a political party may only obtain a ballot for that party.
 If you are an unenrolled voter (commonly referred to as "no party" or "independent"), you may request the ballot of any party participating in the primary election.
 Once you pick a ballot, you are stuck with it and cannot exchange it for a different party ballot.
 The ballot you select at a primary is public information.

 After checking-in and receiving your ballot, you will proceed to a voting booth to:

 3. Mark Your Ballot

 You may vote for the choices available on the ballot or, if you prefer, write in the name of a candidate in the space provided on the ballot.
+Mark the ballot by completely filling in the oval.
 Please be sure to check the back if it is a two sided ballot.
 Read the instructions carefully for each race to ensure you do not over-vote for a particular race.
 If you make a mistake, notify any election worker that you have done so and would like a new ballot.
 An election worker will assist you by spoiling the ballot with the mistake and issuing you a new blank ballot.
 If it is a primary, you will receive only the party ballot you originally received at the check-in table; you may not exchange it for a different party ballot by making a mistake.

 If you are disabled or need any assistance, you may be accompanied by someone who you designate to provide the needed assistance or you may request that two poll workers provide you with confidential, nonpartisan help.

 Once you are done marking your ballot, you will proceed to: